 Vernon L. Smith

-Vernon L. Smith is a Member of the Board of Advisors for The Independent Institute and Professor of Law and Director of the Economic Science Institute, Chapman University.
+Vernon L. Smith is a Member of the Board of Advisors for The Independent Institute and Professor of Law and Director of the Economic Science Institute at Chapman University.
 He completed his undergraduate degree in electrical engineering at the California Institute of Technology, his masters degree in economics at the University of Kansas, and his Ph.D. in economics at Harvard University.
 He has authored or co-authored more than 250 articles and books on capital theory, finance, natural resource economics and experimental economics.
-In 2002, he was awarded the Nobel Prize in Economic Sciences for his work in experimental economics.
+In 2002, he was awarded the Nobel Prize in Economic Sciences for his pioneering work in experimental economics.

 Dr. Smith serves or has served on the board of editors of the American Economic Review, Journal of Economic Behavior and Organization, Journal of Risk and Uncertainty, Science, Economic Theory, Economic Design, Games and Economic Behavior

 .
 He is past President of the Public Choice Society, Economic Science Association, Western Economic Association and Association for Private Enterprise Education.
 Previous faculty appointments include the University of Arizona, Purdue University, Brown University, University of Massachusetts and George Mason University.
 He has been a Ford Foundation Fellow, Fellow of the Center for Advanced Study in the Behavioral Sciences and a Sherman Fairchild Distinguished Scholar at the California Institute of Technology.

 , in 2000, and Rationality in Economics: Constructivist and Ecological Forms

 .
 He has received an honorary Doctor of Management degree from Purdue University, and is a Fellow of the Econometric Society, American Association for the Advancement of Science, and American Academy of Arts and Sciences.